Traeger Ran Out of Pellets (What to Do + Easy Fix)

 Faulty Auger Motor

-A faulty auger means that your pellets will not be fed through your heat baffle.
+A faulty auger means that your pellets will not be fed through your heat baffle, disrupting the flow and causing blockages.

 Troubleshooting a Faulty Auger Motor